Jeremy Bonderman: Pitching style

 Bonderman threw four pitches, relying primarily on a two-seam fastball at 89–93 mph.
 His other pitches included a slider at 80–82 mph, a four-seam fastball at 89–92 mph, a changeup at 85–88 mph, and rarely a cutter at 86 mph.

 Personal life

-Bonderman resides in Pasco, Washington with wife Amber and two children, Mailee Blaize (born June 1, 2006) and Tripp Allen (born December 28, 2009).
-He also has 3 brothers, 3 nieces and 2 nephews.
+Bonderman resides in Pasco, Washington with his wife Amber and their two children.